 Prescription Charges Coalition

-PSC Support has joined together with 29 other organisations to campaign for an end to unfair prescription charges for people with long-term medical conditions.
-Prescription charges are now £8.05 per item in England, and free in Scotland, Wales and Northern Ireland.
+PSC Support is united with 40 other organisations to campaign for an end to unfair prescription charges for people with long-term medical conditions.
+Prescription charges are now £8.40 per item in England, and free in Scotland, Wales and Northern Ireland.
 Some medical conditions in England qualify for exemption, meaning that people with such medical conditions get free NHS prescriptions.
-PSC Support believes that this system is unfair for people living with Primary Sclerosing Cholangitis and other long-term health conditions.
+PSC Support believes that this system is unfair for people living with primary sclerosing cholangitis (PSC) and other long-term health conditions.

 In May 2009, the then Government commissioned an independent review of prescription charges by Professor Sir Ian Gilmore, former President of the Royal College of Physicians.
 He recommended that all those with long-term conditions should be exempt from prescription charges and outlined how this policy could be introduced.
 However, later that year it was announced that this would not go ahead.